brimdata/zed-sample-data/README.md

 # zeek -r wrccdc.pcap local "JSONStreaming::enable_log_rotation=F"
 ```

-This produced the logs in Zeek default and NDJSON formats.
+This produced the logs in Zeek default and JSON formats.
 As ZNG and ZSON are not yet output directly by Zeek, these logs were created by sending each Zeek default log through `zq`, e.g.:

 ```
 # mkdir -p zng && \